Hello Fresh Subscription Box Review + Coupon – January 2017

 The Cost: The Classic Food Box (for omnivores) starts at $9.99 per person per meal.
 The Veggie Box (for herbivores) starts at $9.99 per person per meal.
 The Family Box (for families) costs $8.74 per person per meal.
 Starting in February, Hello Fresh will offer two plans: Unlimited Meal Choice ($11.50 a meal) or Basic Plan ($9.99 per meal).
 Learn more here!

-COUPON: Save $40 off your first box – no coupon code necessary, just click this link!
+COUPON: Save $90 off your first 4 deliveries!
+No coupon needed - just use this link.

 The Products: Healthy recipes and pre-portioned fresh ingredients.

 Keep Track of Your Subscriptions: Add this box to your subscription list or wishlist!

 The ingredients for each recipe come packed in a brown box.

 Hello Fresh includes a booklet that spotlights seasonal ingredients and includes your recipes for the week.

 I also received an envelope filled with “curated offers.”